MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 |Operational mode: <br /><br />- Real time|Operational mode: <br /><br />- Systematically crawls the data stores and this cycle can run once, or repeatedly|
 |Support for file types: <br /><br />- All file types are protected by default <br /><br />- Specific file types can be excluded from protection by editing the registry|Support for file types: <br /><br />- Office file types and PDF documents are protected by default <br /><br />- Additional file types can be included for protection by editing the registry|

-Currently, there is a difference in setting the [Rights Management owner](configure-usage-rights.md#rights-management-issuer-and-rights-management-owner) for files that are protected on a local folder or network share.
+There is a difference in setting the [Rights Management owner](configure-usage-rights.md#rights-management-issuer-and-rights-management-owner) for files that are protected on a local folder or network share.
 By default, for both solutions, the Rights Management owner is set to the account that protects the file but you can override this setting:

 - For Windows Server FCI: You can set the Rights Management owner to be a single account for all files, or dynamically set the Rights Management owner for each file.
 To dynamically set the Rights Management owner, use the **-OwnerMail [Source File Owner Email]** parameter and value.
 This configuration retrieves the user's email address from Active Directory by using the user account name in the file's Owner property.